pangtodd/PigDice/README.md

 #### Describe: rollDice()

-- Test:
+- Test: "Function will return a random whole number between 1 and 6"
-- Code:
+- Code: Math.floor(Math.random() * 6) + 1
-- Expected Output:
+- Expected Output: any whole number, but must be between 1 and 6.
 ---
 - Test:
 - code: Array: